It is indeed a fact that physical appearance is the first thing human beings take in when they first meet someone.

 More profoundly, what is the message they tell themselves when they look in the mirror?

-When we — as humans — perceive something as a need, it becomes a biological imperative to meet that need.
+When we—as human beings—perceive something as a need, it becomes a biological imperative to meet that need.
 Those who want us to consume their ware are well acquainted with this fact.
-They study us like lab rats to uncover what makes us tick — or, in this case, buy.
+They study us like lab rats to uncover what makes us tick—or, in this case, buy.

 What are the messages behind the trends?